 Businesses can significantly reduce latency by deploying the computational process near the edge devices.

-For example, if an employee wants to deliver an urgent message to another employee on the fifth floor, it will take time for the message to be routed outside the building, communicate with a server located somewhere in the world, and then be delivered.
+For example, if an employee wants to deliver an urgent message to another employee on the fifth floor, it will take time for the message to be routed outside the building, communicated with a server located somewhere in the world, and then delivered.